raspberrypilearning/lego-robot-face/en/step_10.md

 --- task ---

-Now create a function that will set the mouth, eyebrows and eyes.
+Now create a function that will set the mouth, eyebrows, and eyes.

 --- code ---
 ---